ianlintner/forum/docs/components/story_crier.md

 3. **Narrative Context**: Providing background that helps players understand the political climate of their current gameplay session

 4. **Temporal Awareness**: Giving players a sense of time passing and historical progression as they advance through game days

+5. **Dynamic World**: Creating a sense of a living, evolving world through AI-generated narrative content

 ### Example Announcements